the authentic Genovese basil pesto recipe

 - Cook and season pasta (I used bucatini).

 IF you get leftovers… good for you: you can make lunch in a few minutes.

 Make a basil pesto pasta frittata.

-Pasta frittata is a glorious way to use pasta leftovers.
+Pasta frittata is a glorious way to use your basil pesto recipe and pasta leftovers.

 - For each serving

 - Mix eggs and leftover pasta, and add a pinch of salt and pepper.

 - Heat a teaspoon of olive oil in a small pan (or bigger if you are making multiple servings).